What is salary sacrificing?

 Salary sacrificing involves an agreement between an employee and employer where the employee forgoes part of their pre-tax salary in exchange for non-cash benefits such as additional superannuation contributions or a car lease.
 This arrangement reduces the employee’s taxable income, potentially offering tax savings and other financial advantages.

-From 1 July 2024, the concessional contributions cap is $30,000 per year (Source: ATO).
+The general concessional contributions cap is $30,000 per year (from 1 July 2024).
+This cap is indexed to Average Weekly Ordinary Time Earnings (AWOTE) and may increase in future years, check the ATO website or speak with your adviser for the most current figure before making contributions decisions.
 This limit includes employer contributions, so it is important to monitor your total contributions to avoid exceeding the cap.

 Does Salary Sacrificing Provide Significant Tax Savings?